momochi000/typewar/README.md

   Add a state machine to text fragments and use that to keep track of whether they can be typed or not.

-  Craete a battle over scene for the winner
+  Create a battle over scene for the winner

   BUG: there is a bug where the input manager stops accepting inputs.
 Try to trigger this bug and investigate